jeffh/Hydrant/README.md

 which has a few drawbacks:

  - They tightly couple your deserialization process to the value object.
 This can be extra confusing for deserializing the same object with a not-so-consistent backend API (which you may not control).
- - You tightly couple building an object graph (assuming your API returns on) into a specific value object.
+ - You tightly couple building an object graph (assuming your API returns one) into a specific value object.
  - You have to repeat the same, code in reverse when deserializing it back.
  - Convert various basic values into various native objective-c objects.
  - You have lots of laborious tests to cover various edge cases (you do test it right?)